-9.1 As a consequence of Police and Fire Reform the new Scottish Fire and Rescue Service came into being on 1st April 2013.

-- 9.2 The Police and Fire Reform (Scotland) Act 2012 makes provision for the appointment of a Local Senior Officer who will have responsibility to oversee the provision of local service delivery on behalf of the Chief Officer of the Scottish Fire and Rescue Service. - 9.3 To ensure effective local scrutiny and engagement responsibilities the Local Senior Officer has a responsibility to develop a Local Fire and Rescue Plan in partnership through engagement with Perth and Kinross Council. - 9.4 The Local Fire and Rescue Plan is one element of a wider national framework, which underpins the Scottish Governments purpose of creating a more successful country incorporating Scotland Performs, the Perth and Kinross Community Plan / Single Outcome Agreement 2013 - 2023 and the outcomes of the review into Community Planning. - 9.5 The proposed Local Fire and Rescue Plan for 2014 2017 will be developed into a final draft following a process of strategic assessment supported by a local engagement and consultation to determine local outcomes and priorities.
+- 10.1 As a consequence of Police and Fire Reform the new Scottish Fire and Rescue Service came into being on 1st April 2013. - 10.2 The Police and Fire Reform (Scotland) Act 2012 makes provision for the appointment of a Local Senior Officer who will have responsibility to oversee the provision of local service delivery on behalf of the Chief Officer of the Scotlish Fire and Rescue Service. - 10.3 To ensure effective local scrutiny and engagement responsibilities the Local Senior Officer has a responsibility to develop a Local Fire and Rescue Plan in partnership through engagement with Perth & Kinross Council. - 10.4 The Local Fire and Rescue Plan is one element of a wider national framework, which underpins the Scottish Governments purpose of creating a more successful country incorporating Scotland Performs, the Perth & Kinross Single Outcome Agreement / Community Plan 2013-2023 and the outcomes of the review into Community Planning. - 10.5 The Local Fire and Rescue Plan for 2014-2017 is being developed into a final version following a process of strategic assessment supported by local engagement and consultation to determine local outcomes and priorities.
 The plan will ensure that the fire and rescue service makes a positive contribution to the delivery of integrated services that are more cost effective whilst securing positive community outcomes and risk reduction.

-10 BACKGROUND PAPERS
+11 BACKGROUND PAPERS

-10.1 No background papers, as defined in Section 50D of the Local Government (Scotland) Act 1973 (other than any containing confidential or exempt information) were relied on to any material extent in preparing the above report.
+11.1 No background papers, as defined in Section 50D of the Local Government (Scotland) Act 1973 (other than any containing confidential or exempt information) were relied on to any material extent in preparing the above report.